Daniel-KM/Omeka-S-module-DynamicItemSets/README.md

 Usage
 -----

+To make an item set dynamic, simply define the query that will define its items via the field in the Advanced tab of item set edition.

+When a query is set in the tab Advanced of the item set form, all existing and new items will be automatically attached to this item set, according to the request.

+Warning: items that are manually attached to the item set will be automatically detached if they are not in the results of the request.

 There is no difference between dynamic item sets and others.
-It is recommended to use a specific resource model or to add a property with a boolean (module [Data Type Rdf]) to use them more easily.
+So, it is recommended to use a specific resource model or to add a property with a boolean (module [Data Type Rdf]) to identify and to use them more easily.

-To make an item set dynamic, simply define the query that will define its items via the field in the Advanced tab of item set edition.

 Dynamic item sets can be identified via the advanced search with the "Is dynamic" radio button or by adding `is_dynamic=1` in the url (https://example.org/admin/item-set?is_dynamic=1)